 An officer found Count Nuno, kneeling and praying between two huge rocks.
 He was holding a reliquary containing a thorn from Our Lord's Crown of Thorns.
 The officer cried out in despair, "We are lost!"
 Count Nuno responded, "My friend, it is not yet time.
 Wait a bit."
 And, Nuno continued to pray.
 Then after a few moments, Count Nuno picked up his helmet and rose to his feet.
 "We must go up there with my standard!"
 Once again, the brave knight mounted his horse, and collected his standard banner.
 Leading the way and shouting "Forward!
 Forward!" to his men, Count Nuno advanced.
 To the Portuguese, it seemed almost a resurrection; most thought him killed.
 The Portuguese troops surged forward with Count Nuno and the foe began to give way.
 The Castilian army was so badly beaten there was no counterattack.
 With this victory of the battle of Valverde, Castile gave up subduing Portugal.
-Thereafter, Portugal's king married the daughter of an English Knight Sir Gaunt and an Anglo-Portuguese alliance was cemented.
 Out of gratitude for this victory at Valverde, Count Nuno began construction of the shrine and monastery of Our Lady of the Scapular of Mount Carmel in Lisbon.
 With his friend Henry the Navigator, Nuno began the "Age of Exploration" and took the Gospel to Africa.
 Portugal's first African possession was Ceuta (in northern Morocco) in 1415.

-So Castile's plan to annex Portugal by force
+So Castile's plan to annex Portugal by force failed, but in the year 1412 a Castilian prince, Ferdinand I, was successfully placed on the

-failed, but in the year 1412 a Castilian prince, Ferdinand I, was successfully placed on the Aragonese throne, partly as a result of Castilian financial support and military force.
+Aragonese throne, partly as a result of Castilian financial support and military force.
 [This move foreshadowed the personal union of the two crowns under Ferdinand and Isabella (1479).
-Isabella's daughter (his great-granddaughter) was Catherine of Aragon, the first wife of Henry VIII, and her daughter (his great-granddaughter) was Queen Mary
+Isabella's daughter (his great-granddaughter) was Catherine of Aragon, the first wife of Henry VIII, and her daughter (his great-granddaughter) was Queen Mary Tudor.
+When Catherine wife of King Henry VIII had miscarriages and no male offspring,

-Tudor.
-When Catherine wife of King Henry VIII had miscarriages and no male offspring, Henry screamed for divorce and after Pope Clement VII refused, he broke from the Catholic Church and formed the Anglican Church.]
+Henry screamed for divorce and after Pope Clement VII refused, he broke from the Catholic Church and formed the Anglican Church.]